Before, I went to my brother and I said to him: “They’ve catched the Higgs Boson!”

 I haven’t a solution to this issue.
 I’d like to read some serious researches on the subject, but from what I saw there aren’t any.

 I ask myself if this kind of blogs can actually promote something, if they can really influence other people, if a girl who is at risk for anorexia, or a boy at risk for self-harm, can really be pushed by those blogs, or if those girls and boys would find a way of expressing their problem anyway.
 I ask myself what is the real function of this kind of blogs for the people who write them, if besides being a way of expressing themselves and their emotional distress they are also a way of creating a bond with other people who face similar issues, a way (not an adaptive one) to feel less alone and therefore even a way to try to auto-medicate.

 After writing this post I searched for posts about the new policy and I spent several minutes reading the opinions of some of those who run this kind of blog.
 It was somehow educative.

-: Do you know why people are in denial of climate change?
+gamma-radio said: Do you know why people are in denial of climate change?
 I'm sure there's some political or financial reason, but I've never heard what it is.

 To answer this question I need to address two different kind of problems.

 In fact I think that politicians and journalists deny climate change for different reasons than common people.